blankworker1/BYOB/KEYCARD.md

 ---

-Security Model
+## Security Model

-What the SEEDCARD Protects Against
+What the KEYCARD Protects Against

 Loss of digital devices